The Interviews: An Oral History of Television: History

-Thousands of hours of historic interviews have been completed with over 850 TV legends.
-Full-length video interviews currently online include actors Alan Alda, Richard Crenna, Barbara Eden, Jonathan Winters, Ossie Davis, Michael J. Fox, Dick Van Dyke, Dick Clark, Florence Henderson, Andy Griffith, Bob Newhart, William Shatner, Carl Reiner, and Mickey Rooney, writer and producers Norman Lear, Sherwood Schwartz, Steven Bochco, and Dick Wolf, writer Harlan Ellison, news legends Walter Cronkite, Ed Bradley, Robert MacNeil, Jim McKay, Mike Wallace and David Brinkley, and executives Fred Silverman, Leonard Goldenson and Ted Turner.
+Thousands of hours of historic interviews have been completed with over 950 TV legends.
+In 2009, a fully searchable website was launched to make the collection available the public emmytvlegends.org.
+Long-form, multi-hour video interviews currently online include actors, Richard Crenna, Barbara Eden, Jonathan Winters, Dick Clark, Florence Henderson, Andy Griffith, Bob Newhart, and Mickey Rooney, writer and producers, writer Harlan Ellison, news legends Walter Cronkite, Robert MacNeil, Jim McKay, Mike Wallace and David Brinkley, and executives Fred Silverman, Leonard Goldenson and Ted Turner.
 Key players from the 1950s quiz show scandals were also interviewed: Herb Stempel and Albert Freedman.

-TV Foundation Chairs Jerry Petry and Emeritus Thomas W. Sarnoff guide the day-to-day operations of the Archive.
-Archive staff, professors, scholars and journalists from around the country volunteer their time to conduct these interviews.
+Television Academy Foundation staff, professors, scholars and journalists from around the country volunteer their time to select candidates for, and conduct these interviews.
 The Foundation employs a small staff who prepare all of the research and questions in advance.
-Local video crews photograph each interview.
+Local video crews record each interview.